wodanaz/adaptiPhy/snakemake/README.md

 config.yaml data/ DONE_SUMMARY.txt HYPHY/ intermediate_files/ logs/ OUTPUT_FINAL/ PhyloFit/ scripts/ slurm_general/ slurm-launch-snakemake.sh slurm.test.1234567.out Snakefile
 ```
 * The pipeline has generated the files `DONE_SUMMARY.txt HYPHY/ intermediate_files/ logs/ OUTPUT_FINAL/ PhyloFit/ slurm.test.1234567.out`.
-* The not important stuff: The `DONE_SUMMARY.txt` file simply contains the list of files in this directory after the final cleanup step.
+* _ _The not important stuff_ _: The `DONE_SUMMARY.txt` file simply contains the list of files in this directory after the final cleanup step.
 The `slurm.test.1234567.out` file will only exist if you ran the snakemake as a batch job on SLURM, and contains the breakdown of submitted SLURM jobs with information about step success, step order, and log file locations.
 The `logs/` directory contains logs from each individual rule run in the pipeline. the `intermediate_files` directory contains all intermediate files generated in the pipeline, which may be helpful for troubleshooting.
-* The semi-important stuff: this snakemake runs the HyPhy as well as PhyloFit programs.
+* _ _The semi-important stuff_ _: this snakemake runs the HyPhy as well as PhyloFit programs.
 All of the typical output files from these two tools are deposited in `HYPHY/` and `PhyloFit/`, respectively.
-* The important stuff: the directory `OUTPUT_FINAL/` contains the formatted output tables from AdaptiPhy.
+* _ _The important stuff_ _: the directory `OUTPUT_FINAL/` contains the formatted output tables from AdaptiPhy.
 The major results table is stored in `merged_summary_table.txt`.

 __provide details here on how to interpret this table!__